DrD-Flo/OTTO/software/index.md

 - M701 Load pipette tip
 - M1001 Check tip presence and alignment with laser system (optional feature)

 The Arduino Due firmware that we designed can be easily edited with the [Arduino Integrated Development Environment](https://www.arduino.cc/en/main/software).
+Edits will need to be made if the wiring differs from the [electrical section](https://openliquidhandler.com/electrical/) or if you use different size rails or gearing (e.g., a 16T vs 20T pulley for time timing belt.

+The Arduino Due then relies on the [AccelStepper library](https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html) to translate positions sent over by G-code into step pulses that move the motors in accordance with set acceleration and velocity curves.
+While Arduino has a built-in stepper motor library available, AccelStepper was chosen for a few reasons that were essential to the success of this project: it supported the acceleration and deacceleration of motors, it allowed for independent control of multiple motors that were running concurrently and it supported stepper drivers.
+This ultimately allowed us to use motors that were able to conduct the precise movements OTTO needed to undertake while still maximizing the speed of its movements.

 <i class="fas fa-download"></i> [Download Arduino Firmware for OTTO](#)